Jonnerop/Flight-Game/README.md

 # Flight Game

 Flight Game is a dynamic aviation simulation game developed as a first-year software project at Metropolia University of Applied Sciences.
-It combines real-world airport data with engaging storytelling and decision-making mechanics, offering players an immersive and educational experience.
+It combines real-world airport data with engaging storytelling and decision-making mechanics, offering players an immersive and fun experience.

 ---